trodemaster/macos-function-key-remap-script-launch/README.md

 # Install cliclick
-Both brew and MacPorts have cliclick so install that via one of the two options
+Both brew and MacPorts have cliclick so install that via one of the two options.
+The cliclick is providing the abiilty to use the media keys and other hard to simulate keys.
+Seems really powerful and likely can do all kinds of crazy stuff with it.

 ```sudo port install cliclick```